10 Snake Species Native To Zimbabwe

 © Wikimedia Commons User: jklamo – CC BY-SA 4.0

 Another of the Dasypeltis egg-eating family.
 This species inhabits the extreme east of South Africa (Zululand), then continues northwards through Mozambique, into a sizeable portion of eastern Zimbabwe.
-Eastern egg eaters are incredibly skilled at finding bird eggs, as though they’re tracking a beeping homing device.
+Eastern egg eaters measure up to 90cm, and are incredibly skilled at finding bird eggs, as though they’re tracking a beeping homing device.
 They swallow them whole, and crack the shells open with specially modified vertebrae.
 This egg-shattering spine has been evolved by completely unrelated snakes, such as Japanese ratsnakes.
 Eastern egg eater snakes live in moist savannahs and evergreen forests, top locations for birds to lay their eggs.
 Yellow-streaked bulbul eggs are one confirmed meal.

 When threatened, east African egg eaters (Dasypeltis medici) will immediately swivel into an S-shaped coil.
 This species makes a double warning bellow.
 It not only hisses sharply, but makes a whistling sound as it inhales the air for that hiss.
 They already have an expandable throat in place from their diet, so they also inflate this throat grotesquely to make themselves appear deceptively large.